SGenheden/Tutorials/EmbedProtBilayerGmx/README.md

 Now we need a system topology for the downloaded bilayer.
 Therefore,

-* Open new file and called it `membrane.top` and in that file add the following content
+* Open new file and call it `membrane.top` and in that file add the following content

 ```
 #include "slipids.ff/forcefield.itp"